heinhtetPS/weather-test/README.md

 - next: Implement large page, fix css and icons, another api call for forecast?
   - large page has no props when it starts, just call the forecast API with 6 count, number 0 is today
 - DANGER: Objects inside arrays that cannot be accessed by index!!! (this cost me 2-3 hours)
+  - Example: `{ForecastList: [{etc: 10101}, {etc: 10101}, {etc: 10101}]}`
+  - (Above array contains objects that track each day's weather info, but they cannot be accessed via `.ForecastList[0]`
   - Learn how to process these more easily
 - DANGER: API call for forecast was misinterpreted.
 Each entry wasn't 1 day, it was an interval of 3 hours.
   - The daily?
 API call would not let me retrieve with the current API Key so I had to make due with the forecast data.
-  - I simply rejected all data from the same day after the first one.
+  - I simply rejected useless data from the same day by tracking which days had already been forecasted